ajspurr/medical_cost_prediction/README.md

 Outlier data subcategory composition not very different than rest of data.
 <p align="center"><img src="/output/models/perc_subcat_by_outlier.png" width="900"/></p>

 So far there is nothing I found that could categorize or explain the outliers other than the fact that they map well to the Charges vs. Age plot.
-Without knowing more about the origin of the data, at this point I will just remove the outliers so I can compare the model performance before and after.
+If this were real-world data, at this point I would investigate how it was collected and input to identify any biases or potential for mistakes.
+But with this artificial data, I will just remove the outliers so I can compare the model performance before and after.
 The resulting improvements are not surprising:

 <p align="center"><img src="/output/models/sm_lr_results_5_no_outliers.png" width="900"/></p>